Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 ## How to install it ?

 Here, we will show you how to install the PepperPresentationIMERIRApp app on the Pepper robot.
 The process is common to all the other applications to be installed on Pepper, running with version 2.5 of the NAOqi system.
-In addition, you can have just as ample information just here: https://github.com/Vicken-Ghoubiguian/pepperApplications#how_to_install_an_application_on_the_robot.
 So let's go...

 1. Please turn on the Pepper robot first;